-China, Noir Handmade / Marcella Echavarria, Japan Blouse Rust Mud Silk
+China, Noir Mud Silk / Marcella Echavarria, Japan Blouse Rust Mud Silk

 Mud silk dates back to the Ming Dynasty in the fifth century.
 Commonly known as “tea silk,” “Lacquered Silk”, “Canton Silk”, or “Mud Cloth”, Gambiered Silk has been a traditional fabric used by Hakka people in Guangdong, China.
 Its cultural relevance was recognized in 2009 by adding the technique of dyeing Xiang Yun Sha to Intangible Cultural Heritage in China.